cjams/whispertux/README.md

 3. Press $GLOBAL_SHORTCUT again to stop recording
 4. Transcribed text appears in the currently focused application

+You can say 'tux enter' to simulate Enter keypress after you're done speaking for automated carriage return.

 ## Configuration

 Settings are stored in `~/.config/whispertux/config.json`: